-- Section 8. a.
+- Section 1.
+Effective July 1, 2016, Supervisors will continue to be paid in accordance with the April 1, 2015 Fish and Boat Officers Pay Schedule in Appendix A. - Section 2. a.
 Supervisors hired into classifications covered by this Memorandum shall be paid the minimum rate for the pay scale group assigned to their classification as reflected on the pay schedule. - b.
 The Commonwealth may hire Supervisors at pay rates above the minimum rate of the assigned pay scale group.
-In such cases, the Office of Administration will notify the FOP after it has approved the hiring above the minimum rate and before the above minimum appointments are made by the Fish and Boat Commission. - Section 9. a.
-Supervisors covered by this Memorandum who have been employed continuously by the Commonwealth since January 31, 2012 will be eligible to receive a one step service increment effective on the first day of the first full pay period in January 2013. - b.
-Supervisors covered by this Memorandum who have been employed continuously by the Commonwealth since January 31, 2013 will be eligible to receive a one step service increment effective on the first day of the first full pay period in January 2014. - c.
-Supervisors covered by this Memorandum who have been employed continuously by the Commonwealth since January 31, 2014 will be eligible to receive a one step service increment effective on the first day of the first full pay period in January 2015. - d.
-Supervisors covered by this Memorandum who have been employed continuously by the Commonwealth since January 31, 2015 will be eligible to receive a one step service increment effective on the first day of the first full pay period in January 2016. - e.
-Supervisors covered by this Memorandum who terminate with at least one year of continuous service since their most recent appointment and who are reemployed within six months from the date of termination or furlough will be eligible to receive the one step service increments outlined in Subsections a., b., c. and d., if they are in an active pay status on the effective date of the increments. - f.
-During the term of this Memorandum, Supervisors who are at or above the maximum step of their pay scale group at the time they become eligible for a service increment as outlined in Subsections a., b., c. and d., shall receive the annual amount of a two and one-quarter percent (2.25%) increase in the form of a one-time cash payment rounded to the nearest dollar.
+In such cases, the Office of Administration will notify the FOP after it has approved the hiring above the minimum rate and before the above minimum appointments are made, by the Fish and Boat Commission. - Section 3. a.
+Supervisors covered by this Memorandum who have been employed continuously by the Commonwealth since January 31, 2016 will be eligible to receive a one step service increment effective on the first day of the first full pay period in January 2017. - b.
+Supervisors covered by this Memorandum who terminate with at least one year of continuous service since their most recent appointment and who are reemployed within six months from the date of termination or furlough will be eligible to receive the one step service increment outlined in Subsection a., if they are in an active pay status on the effective date of the increment. - c.
+During the term of this Memorandum, Supervisors who are at or above the maximum step of their pay scale group at the time they become eligible for a service increment as outlined in Subsection a., shall receive the annual amount of a two and one-quarter percent (2.25%) increase in the form of a one-time cash payment rounded to the nearest dollar.